La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

     - le:
       - type: descriptor
       - definition: The sumti "le X" refers to one or more specific things that the speaker has in mind and chooses to describe as X (where X is a selbri), regardless of the actual truth of that description.
-      - Implicit Quantifiers:
+      - implicit quantifiers:
-        - Outer:
+        - outer:
           - ro:
             - translation: all
             - comment: indicating the speaker refers to all of the things they have in mind that fit the description.
-        - Inner:
+        - inner:
           - su'o:
             - translation: at least one
             - comment: implying the speaker has at least one specific thing in mind that they are describing as X.